 Hot Chocolate Mix

 One can never have too much hot chocolate on hand at home.
 To purchase hot chocolate mix to enjoy during your next staycation be sure to visit Pamplemousse on Essex Street, which also sells a variety of gourmet kitchen products and fine wines.
+Kakawa Chocolate House also sells their incredible elixir mixes.
 If you’re shopping for even more chocolatey treats, head over to Front Street to Maria’s Sweet Somethings, where you can purchase hot chocolate mix along with other delicious treats like candies and cupcakes.
 Or stop at Harbor Sweets to take a factory tour and take home some Cocoa Sante.
 Can’t make it to Salem?
-You can order your favorites from Harbor Sweets online!
+You can order your favorites online from Kakawa Chocolate House and Harbor Sweets.

-Remember masks are required both indoors and outdoors in all public areas in Salem.
-Masks may be removed to take a sip of your hot chocolate while outdoors.
+Remember while masks are no longer mandated by the City of Salem, private businesses may require them.
 For more information on Salem’s mask order, see salem.com/masks and click here for more on COVID-19 preparedness in Salem.

 Tags: Things To Do